danchoi/ri_vim/README.markdown

 ![screenshot](https://github.com/danchoi/ri_vim/raw/master/screens/class_instance_method.png)

-When you are looking at the documentation for an instance or class method, you can still use `,m` to browse and jump to other methods on that same class or module.
+When you are looking at the documentation for an instance or class method, you can still use `,rr` to browse and jump to other methods on that same class or module.

 You can also use `-` to jump up the hierarchy to the page for the `String`